SamuelSwartzberg/flashcardifying_text_temp/inf.md

 defer & async are two attriubtes for <script> that influence how it is loaded.
 Ignoring speculative parsing, when the browser hits a <script> tag, it blocks until it's loaded, which is not ideal since scripts are quite large, and the browser could be loading things in parallel.
 Instead of the default behavior, the `defer` and `async` attribute of scripts tells the browser to load the script in the background.
-Between  the `defer` and `async` attributes, defer executes scripts loaded in the background {{c1::when the dom is fully built}}, in the order they were in the document
+Between  the `defer` and `async` attributes, defer executes scripts loaded in the background ⟮c1;when the dom is fully built⟯, in the order they were in the document
-Between  the `defer` and `async` attributes, async executes scripts loaded in the background {{c1::as soon as possible}}, in the order in which they load, no matter source order.
+Between  the `defer` and `async` attributes, async executes scripts loaded in the background ⟮c1;as soon as possible⟯, in the order in which they load, no matter source order.

 ####### RAIL